Bear kills Denali backpacker in park's first fatal mauling

 The death marks the first fatal bear mauling on record since the national park was created in 1917 as Mount McKinley National Park, officials said.

-The last major attack in memory at the 6 million-acre Denali Park and Preserve was about four decades ago when a park employee was seriously injured, McLaughlin said.
+The last major attack in memory at the 6 million-acre Denali Park and Preserve was about four decades ago when a park employee was seriously injured, said Maureen McLaughlin, a spokeswoman for Denali Park.

 Park officials say Denali, one of Alaska’s top tourist attractions, has a robust bear-safety program.
 Backpackers are required to receive “Bear Aware” training that includes a 30-minute safety video and a briefing from a ranger before they receive permits to hike and camp, the Park Service said.